NorthwestGreenChemistry/PrISM/README.md

 <img src="/app/assets/0-prism-cycle/prism-infographic.png" width="400" height="460" alt="Prism Wheel">

 **What is this?**

 The _PRoduct Innovation and Social Mapping (PrISM™) Tool_ is a project for [Northwest Green Chemistry](https://www.northwestgreenchemistry.org/) created by [Seattle GiveCamp 2018](http://seattlegivecamp.org/) volunteers.
 It is intended to support material product designers in developing products based on sustainable green chemistry and engineering design principles.

 **Where is my data stored?**

-Your data is maintained locally in a file called `prism.json`.
-It will export at each save and you can load your saved data and re-evaluate at any time.
+Your data is maintained in local storage.
+When you select an existing project that you have worked on previously, you should see your previously-entered answers in the evaluation form.
+You can load a project you have already created and re-evaluate at any time.

 Northwest Green Chemistry does not transmit client data to a server or maintain your company data.
-Please keep track of your local data if you wish to revisit your evaluation.
+Please keep your local project data if you wish to revisit your evaluation.

 **How do I download it?**

 *TBD after packaging.* 🙃

+**How do I use it?**

+The first time you open *PrISM*, you'll see an introductory page.
+Click the right arrow to proceed to navigation.

+Choose a product name in the upper right menu if you are returning to a design evaluation, or select `--New Product--` and give the product being evaluated a name.

+Select a section of the navigation wheel to begin or proceed with your design evaluation.

+You may download a PDF report at any point in the process that should help you identify areas of focus for your design lifecycle.

 # For Developers